vtquan/vtquan.github.io/_posts/2017-06-14-adding-a-new-page-pt2.md

 dotnet restore
 ```

+We will reuse the Counter page to simplify the steps.
 Go inside the "src" folder of your project and make a copy of the "Counter" folder.
 Named the copy "NewCounter".
 There are 3 files inside the folder: State.fs, Types.fs, and View.fs.
 Now to change the domain of the files.
-Open all 3 of them and edit the top line where it said "module Counter.View" or "module Counter.State" and change it to "module NewCounter.View" or "module NewCounter.State" respectively.
-This change the domain of the file from "Counter" to "NewCounter"
+Open all 3 of them and edit the top line where it said ``module Counter.View`` or ``module Counter.State`` and change it to ``module NewCounter.View`` or ``module NewCounter.State`` respectively.
+This changes the domain of the file from Counter to NewCounter

-Now open the NewComplexPageElmish.fsproj file in the root of your project and modify the file to look like the following.
+Now to add the files to the project.
+Open the NewComplexPageElmish.fsproj file in the root of your project and modify the file to look like the following.

 ```xml
 <Project Sdk="FSharp.NET.Sdk;Microsoft.NET.Sdk">